 - Herpetiform ulcers.
-These uncommon ulcers affect very few people with canker sores.
+These uncommon ulcers affect very few people.
 Despite their name, they're not caused by the herpes virus.
 They're made up of clusters of anywhere between 10 and 100 sores, explains the Mayo Clinic, and these clusters of small sores can sometimes merge into one large ulcer.
-Despite this, they usually heal in about a week, and they don't cause scarring.
+Despite this, they usually heal in about a week and don't cause scarring.

 The Causes of Canker Sores

 The exact cause of canker sores is still unknown.
-One theory is that oral ulcers appear when the body's white blood cells attack the cells that line the inside of the mouth instead of healthy cells due to an immune system malfunction.
+One theory is that oral ulcers appear when the body's white blood cells attack the cells that line the inside of the mouth due to an immune system malfunction.
 Since people with recurring canker sores often have family members with the same condition, the sores may also be hereditary, explains the Mayo Clinic.
-The family connection may also be caused by shared environmental factors rather than genes, however, so more research is needed in this area.
+The family connection could also be explained by shared environmental factors rather than genes, however, so more research is needed in this area.

-Researchers think that multiple factors may be involved in a person's canker sore outbreaks.
+Researchers think multiple factors may be at play in a canker sore outbreak.
 These factors could include a combination of environmental triggers and certain health conditions.

 There are many potential triggers of canker sores.
-Sometimes, they may be prompted by something as simple as a minor injury to the oral tissues: brushing your teeth too aggressively, accidentally biting your cheek or crunching on a sharp corn chip.
-It could also be caused by the sharp edge of a dental appliance (such as a denture) or a chipped or broken tooth rubbing against your oral tissues.
+In some cases, they can be prompted by something as simple as a minor injury to the oral tissues: brushing your teeth too aggressively, accidentally biting your cheek or crunching on a sharp corn chip.
+A canker sore can also be triggered by the sharp edge of a dental appliance (such as a denture) or a chipped or broken tooth rubbing against your oral tissues.

-Canker sores may also be triggered by food sensitivities.
-While you can be sensitive to any food, the main offenders relating to canker sores are chocolate, coffee and citrus fruits, the Cleveland Clinic explains.
-Spicy or acidic foods could also irritate the oral tissues, which may lead to sores.
+Canker sores can also be triggered by food sensitivities, with the main offenders being chocolate, coffee and citrus fruits, the Cleveland Clinic explains.
+Spicy or acidic foods may also irritate the oral tissues, which could lead to sores.

-Sodium lauryl sulfate (SLS) is another potential cause for canker sores.
+Sodium lauryl sulfate (SLS) is another potential cause of canker sores.
 SLS is a foaming agent used in many toothpastes, cosmetics and cleaners.
-According to Environmental Health Insights, this ingredient doesn't pose a danger to human health when it's properly formulated.
+According to Environmental Health Insights, this ingredient doesn't pose a threat to human health when it's properly formulated.
 While the ingredient is considered safe, it can increase irritation inside the mouth if you have mouth ulcers.

 Stress has been associated with many health conditions, so it's no surprise that it's also a suspected trigger for canker sores.
-The connection between stress and canker sores isn't well understood.
+The connection between stress and canker sores is not yet well understood.
 One theory is that people who are stressed may be more likely to bite the insides of their cheeks, and this trauma can then lead to canker sores.

 Some potential causes are outside of your control.
-Hormones have an affect on oral health, especially for women, and oral health problems may be connected to the monthly menstrual cycle, explains the Cleveland Clinic.
+Hormones affect oral health, especially in women.
+Moreover, oral health problems may be connected to the monthly menstrual cycle, explains the Cleveland Clinic.
 Some women develop canker sores due to these hormonal changes.
 Other oral health problems, like swollen gums, bleeding gums or swollen salivary glands can also be affected by changing hormones.

 Some systemic health conditions may cause a higher instance of canker sores.
-Your doctor or dentist can let you know about possible connections between canker sores and your other health conditions.
+Your doctor or dentist can advise you on possible connections between canker sores and your other health conditions.

-The group of digestive problems known as inflammatory bowel disease (IBD) is associated with apthous ulcers.
-Crohn's diseaseand ulcerative colitis, which cause infla rel="nofollow"mmation in the digestive tract, can also result in mouth sores.
+The group of digestive problems known as inflammatory bowel disease (IBD) is associated with aphthous ulcers.
+Crohn's disease and ulcerative colitis, which cause inflammation in the digestive tract, can also result in mouth sores.
 The gastrointestinal effects of celiac disease make it another one of the many conditions associated with canker sores.
-People with celiac disease have a sensitivity to gluten, a protein that's found in wheat, rye, barley and other grains, and their inability to absorb this protein may be what causes oral problems.
+People with celiac disease have a sensitivity to gluten, a protein that's found in wheat, rye, barley and other grains, and their inability to absorb this protein may result in oral problems.

-Diseases that attack the immune system often cause apthous ulcers, as well.
-People living with HIV often develop canker sores and other oral health problems as a result of being immunocompromised.
-The difficulty eating and talking that ulcers can cause can make it difficult to take medication and stay well-nourished.
+Diseases that attack the immune system often cause aphthous ulcers, as well.
+People living with HIV frequently develop canker sores and other oral health problems as a result of being immunocompromised.
+In addition, difficulty eating and talking on account of ulcers can make it hard to take medication and stay well-nourished.

-Lupus and Behcet's disease are also conditions that can be linked to canker sores.
-This rare autoimmune disease causes inflammation throughout the body, according to the American Behcet's Disease Association, and the mouth can be affected, too.
+Lupus and Behcet's Disease are also conditions that can be linked to canker sores.
+A rare autoimmune condition, Behcet's Disease causes inflammation throughout the body, according to the American Behcet's Disease Association.
+It can also affect the mouth.
 If you are HIV-positive or immunocompromised, talk to your dentist about managing oral pain and sores.

 While your canker sores are healing, try to avoid any foods or drinks that could further irritate them.
 Some of the foods and drinks to consider avoiding are: